 Can I have an Ultrasound instead of a Mammogram?

-Generally the answer is no. A mammogram is still considered to be the gold standard as the best way to detect breast cancer.
-Some things to indicate presence of cancer are only seen on a mammogram.
-If you are under 35, pregnant or breast feeding, an ultrasound may be performed instead of a mammogram.
+Generally, the answer is no. A mammogram is considered to be the gold standard as the best way to detect breast cancer.
+Some things to indicate the presence of cancer are only seen on a mammogram.
+If you are under 35, pregnant or breastfeeding, an ultrasound may be done instead of a mammogram.

 Before your Scan

-Please wear a two piece outfit so you only need to undress from the waist up.
+If possible, please wear a two-piece outfit so you only need to undress from the waist up.
 You will be given a gown to wear during the procedure.